donatuswolf/Sounds-of-Taipei/README.md

 # Sounds of Taipei

-An interactive map of Taipei that let's you explore the city through its unique sounds.
+An interactive map of Taipei that lets you explore the city through its unique sounds.

 NTUT · National Taipei University of Technology